 The size of the payment should adequately reduce private sector risks and attract a large pool of solvers, while accounting for the trade-off with cost-effectiveness of the pull mechanism.
 Tepid interest among potential solvers in the early stages is an indication that the size of the prize is not adequate or that underlying assumptions in the theory of change must be revisited and redesign considered.
 At the same time, cost-effectiveness is a consideration, so the incentive has to balance the two elements.
-Phasing out of the incentives can address this issue, while also promoting sustainability and scale-up over the duration of the pull mechanism.
+Phasing out of the incentives in a relatively brief span of time can address the cost-effectiveness issue, which can also promote sustainability and scale-up.